pythonkitchen/pythonkitchen/data/posts/django-syntax-error-migrate.md

 1. delete all files in all migrations folder except `__init__.py`
 2. delete the sqlite database if need be

-Bit, hard but it baseline solves the issue.
+Bit hard, but it solves the issue.